-Valérie Cooreman is the founder a computer consulting company, VConsult.
-Having worked in human resources for 12 years in the IT area, she was happy to share some advice with us to succeed in a job interview as junior developer.
+Valérie Cooreman works at Eocene Group (It Creative Company) in association with 3 other collegues.
+She has an experience of 12 years in the IT area (coaching , IT advisor and HR).
+She was happy to share some advice with us to succeed in a job interview as junior developer.

 Before your interview ...